thanujkumar/docker-hub/docker-tutorial/readme.md

 <u>Host Network</u>
 The least protected network model, it adds a container on the host's network stack (full access to host interface).
 These sort of containers are called **Open Containers**
+One benefit is performance (use there is valid reason)

 ```
 > docker run --rm -d --name container_4 --net host linuxconfig/sandbox sleep 1000  (lists all host network interfaces and good performance as no SDN in between)